See the latest vacancies and find out about working for MSF UKJobs in the UK

 Who’s it for?

 The course is designed to equip doctors with the basic knowledge needed to work in tropical medicine.
-The course prepares you to sit the Diploma in Tropical Medicine & Hygiene (DTM&H) exam offered by the Royal College of Physicians UK (or other exams of similar quality).
+The course prepares you to sit the Diploma in Tropical Medicine & Hygiene (DTM&H) exam offered by the Royal College of Physicians UK.

 We welcome applications from qualified doctors from all countries and at all stages of their training.

-The course will run from June 2018 until the DTM&H exam in April 2019.
+The next course year will run from June 2019 until the DTM&H exam in April 2020.

 Flexible teaching approach

 - weekly lectures every Wednesday at MSF UK in central London.
 You can attend in person or remotely via webinar

 - an online platform of audio-visual and written resources.

 If you are based in the UK, we expect you to join our classroom lectures every Wednesday evening.
 If you are overseas, we welcome you to join our online students.

 If you are in India or the South Asia region apply to our GHHM India course.
 For more information click here.